turbod89/configuration-arch-linux-session/README.md

 - Zsh: `.zshrc`.

-- An script `.profile` launched by both bash and zsh
+- An script `.commonrc` launched by both bash and zsh

 - A `.xinitrc` configuration file.